Clint007007/XR-Prototype---Elephant-Group/README.md

 encounter, modeling a culturally grounded interaction informed by Damara community practices.

+## How to Run
+1. Open the project in Unity (built/tested in Unity 6).
+2. Open the `MainScene` and `StartScreen` scenes (both under `Assets/Scenes`).
+3. Ensure both scenes are added to Build Settings, with `StartScreen` at index 0.
+4. Press Play from the `StartScreen` scene.

 ## Controls (current prototype)
 - **Space** – Start / Restart
 - **Q** – Incorrect response (attack outcome)